TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design: TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design

-Following each update to the Task Difficulty Buffer, we recompute the \(\mathrm{TaskDifficulty}(i,t)\) for every modified task \(i\) and update the \(\mathrm{CoLearnability}(j,t-1)\) for all previously sampled tasks \(j\).
-These refreshed scores determine the priorities for the next replay phase.
-The algorithm thus alternates between sampling new tasks and performing prioritized replay until the policy performance converges.
-The full procedure is detailed in Algorithm~\ref{alg:ued_workflow}.
+After training the agent on the selected level, we approximate its regret using the agent’s value-related loss and the transition-prediction loss (for Task Difficulty), and append the result to the task difficulty buffer.
+Co-Learnability is updated following Eq.~\ref{eq:co-learnability} after the next curriculum step, once the newly visited levels have had their difficulties updated.
+The updated Task Difficulty and Co-Learnability define Task Priority via Eq.~\ref{eq:task_priority}, which then governs both new-task sampling and prioritized replay at future times.
+The algorithm alternates between sampling new tasks and prioritized replay until policy performance converges.
+The full procedure is given in Algorithm~\ref{alg:ued_workflow}.